womblemaster/6502Emu/README.md

 I then looked at adding other functionality

-1. Assembler/disassembler for mnemonics
+1. Assembler/disassembler for mnemonics - this is completed as of January 2020
-2. Some form of I/O; screen, serial emulation etc.
+2. Started adding structures and such, to make things neater.

-3. Code structure for the variables, memory layout etc; as I haven't used structures much.
+3. Some form of I/O; screen, serial emulation etc.

 This is what I am on with now.